California Banks That Don’t Use ChexSystems

 This article will introduce the 10 best non-ChexSystems and second chance banks in California.
 We highly recommend saving this list and reading through the frequently asked questions to educate yourself about non-ChexSystems and second chance banking.

 The Best Non-ChexSystems Banks in California

-We’ll start off our list of the best banks with three modern banks that have consistently been able to help out those with past ChexSystems records: CIT Bank, Chime, and BBVA (now PNC Bank).
+We’ll start off our list of the best banks with three modern banks that have consistently been able to help out those with past ChexSystems records: Chime and BBVA (now PNC Bank).
 All of these banks feature products that you can conveniently apply for online, and have very high approval odds.

 Chime’s mission is to make banking helpful, easy, and free for everyone.
 As a result, they do not run your credit or check your ChexSystems report when you apply to any of their checking and savings accounts.

 Chime is technically not a bank.
 Instead, they are a relatively new financial technology company that offers banking services provided through The Bancorp Bank, N.A. and Stride Bank, N.A., meaning that their products are still FDIC insured.
 Here’s why you should consider their Chime Checking accounts and Chime Savings accounts.

 To finish out our top three, BBVA (now PNC Bank) also offers modern, second chance accounts to those who’ve been denied regular checking accounts.
 Established in 1983, PNC Bank is now one of the largest national banks in the US.